-Urban Forest Pro’s arborist, Jeff Moore, was recently on KOIN 6 news as an expert on Portland tree care.
+Urban Forest Pro’s arborist, Jeff M, was recently on KOIN 6 news as an expert on Portland tree care.
 Jeff discussed the implications that the change in weather has for Portland trees.
 He also advised what to do if your tree has V-shaped splits.
 In this blog we review Jeff’s advice, focusing on what you can do to get your trees ready for stormy winter weather.

 This past summer was certainly dry and hot.
 Now that the first fall rains have arrived, it is time to list what needs to be done before winter comes.
 One big task is to conduct Portland tree pruning, keeping a special eye for signs of impending limb drop.
 Trees that have large, V-shaped splits are in danger of losing one or more structural limbs, as more and more weight is put on the V-shaped split.
 Excessive rain and snow, high winds, and extremely dry-weather can put additional stress on the tree, and on the upper limbs in particular.